 “The presentations emphasized how vulnerable communities, in the face of disasters, have used scientific research to inform decision-making and policies to improve their health and their environment,” said Henry.
 “The speakers also touched on how important it is for research teams to develop bidirectional engagement with impacted communities to be most impactful in reversing environmental inequities.”

-(Kelley Christensen is a contract writer and editor for the NIEHS Office of Communications and Public Liaison.)
+(Jennifer Harker, Ph.D., is a technical writer-editor in the NIEHS Office of Communications and Public Liaison.)